bitnet-io/ordhook-bitnet/README.md

 then actually run ordhook as a service and start up the ordinals-api

-after starting the ordhook api you must start the ordinals-api to feed the api and the database
+after starting the ordhook service you must start the ordinals-api to feed the api and the database

 please see the next step before running this command https://github.com/bitnet-io/ordinals-api-bitnet/tree/fix/multiple-transfers